 Don't have a Kahoot account?
 Choose "sign up for free."

-5. At the bottom of the purple main start screen, the Game Options should appear as below.
+5. On the purple main start screen, Game Options should appear as below.

 Tell students to take out any internet-ready device and go online to the following website: